darbyluv2code/fullstack-angular-and-springboot/bonus-content/secure-https-communication/keytool-setup.md

     ]
     ```

+## Spring Boot HTTPS configs

+1. Edit your `application.properties` file

+1. Add this snippet for Spring Boot SSL configs to the end of your `application.properties` file

+    ```
+    #####
+    #
+    # HTTPS configuration
+    #
+    #####

+    # Server web port
+    server.port=8443

+    # Enable HTTPS support (only accept HTTPS requests)
+    server.ssl.enabled=true

+    # Alias that identifies the key in the key store
+    server.ssl.key-alias=luv2code

+    # Keystore location
+    server.ssl.key-store=classpath:luv2code-keystore.p12

+    # Keystore password
+    server.ssl.key-store-password=secret

+    # Keystore format
+    server.ssl.key-store-type=PKCS12
+    ```

 Congrats!
-You have successfully generated a key and self-signed certificate.
+You have successfully configured your Spring Boot project to use a self-signed certificate for https.
 You can now return to the videos and continue with the course.